What are Anxiety Disorders? Different Types of Anxiety Disorders Explained

 PTSD (Post-traumatic stress disorder)

-PTSD is a mental health condition where someone has been through or witnessed a traumatic situation.
+What is PTSD?: PTSD is a mental health condition triggered by experiencing or witnessing trauma.
 The development of the disorder depends on how an individual copes with the experience rather than the severity of the incident.
-It is often linked to military personnel but actually affects a wide range of people, as it’s situation-based.
-PTSD and trauma symptoms can vary in intensity over time due to unannounced triggers being present or not.
+It is often linked to military personnel, but can affect a wide range of people, as it’s situation-based.

 Sex problems

-Causes of sexual difficulties may be physical or psychological, or a combination.
+What causes sex problems?: Causes of sexual difficulties may be physical or psychological, or a combination.
 Even when there is a physical cause for sexual dysfunction, psychological factors often play a part in perpetuating it.
 Lack of intimacy has been named the number one cause of couples seeking therapy, and 60% of men avoid sex due to performance anxiety.

 Low self-esteem

-Self-esteem is your view of yourself, your perception of how others see you, and the thoughts and beliefs you have about yourself, your world and your future.
-When your perception of yourself is negative, it can lead to an overwhelming feeling of low self-worth; and you may find yourself thinking that you’re not good enough.
-These are not just negative, automatic thoughts that we all might have from time to time, but firm ideas about yourself that keep on reoccurring.
+Symptoms of low self-esteem: When your perception of yourself is negative, it can lead to an overwhelming feeling of low self-worth, and you may find yourself thinking that you’re not good enough.
+These are not just negative, automatic thoughts that we all might have from time to time, but firm ideas about ourselves that keep on recurring.

 Eco Anxiety

-‘Eco-anxiety’ refers to the chronic fear of environmental damage or ecological disaster.
+What is eco anxiety?: ‘Eco-anxiety’ refers to the chronic fear of environmental damage or ecological disaster.
 This feeling is driven by the growing awareness of the environmental challenges facing our planet, such as climate change, biodiversity loss, deforestation, pollution, and more.
-People with eco-anxiety are deeply concerned about the future of the environment and can feel overwhelmed, helpless, or distressed about the current trajectory of ecological events.

 Cost-effective online CBT treatment for mental health